tr0njavolta/katacoda-dev/terraform-sentinel/step2.md

 ## Create a required tags variable

-Open the policy file `terraform-sentinel/restrict-s3-buckets.sentinel`{{open}} again, and paste the below `required_tags` variable into the file above the `bucket_tags` rule.
+Open the policy file `terraform-sentinel/restrict-s3-buckets.sentinel`{{open}} again.
+Click the "Copy to Editor" button to add the `required_tags` variable into your policy.
 You are creating a list of variables that must be returned from the data you just generated in the previous print statement.

 <pre class="file" data-filename="terraform-sentinel/restrict-s3-buckets.sentinel" data-target="insert" data-marker="# Rule to require at least one tag">